 Alongside the Evolve, Eguana offers the Evolve Hub, an energy management controller that integrates storage with an existing solar array on your property.
 With the Hub, you can access Eguana’s energy monitoring system online, straight from your laptop or mobile phone.
 The interface provides minute-by-minute production data, usage summaries, and a link to your PV monitoring system, among other features.

-The Eguana Evolve comes in one size that can be stacked in a modular system.
+The Eguana Evolve comes in one size per chemistry option that can be stacked in a modular system.
 Two important metrics to keep in mind when comparing the Evolve to other home storage options are power and usable capacity.
 Power (measured in kilowatts, or kW) determines the maximum amount of electricity that can be output at a single time, while usable capacity (measured in kilowatt-hours, or kWh) is a measure of the maximum amount of electricity stored in your battery on a full charge.
 The Evolve boasts a maximum power rating of 5 kW to go along with 13 kWh of usable capacity with the ESS, and 14 kWh with the LFP.
 In a stacked system, the ESS can get up to 38 kWh of total storage, and the LFP can get up to 28 kWh.